Breakthrough-Energy/PreREISE/README.md

 ### E. PreREISE
-In the ***PreREISE*** package, locate the ***setup.py*** file and type: `pip3 install .`
+In the ***PreREISE*** package, locate the ***setup.py*** file and type: `pip3 install .` Do not forget to your PYTONPATH environment variable the path to this package.

 ## 2. Create Scenario
 A scenario can be defined by adding an entry to the scenario list ***ScenarioList.csv***.
 Fill in all the required information.
 The template is given in the table below.